-What is Online Video Game and Screen Time Addiction?
+What is Online Video Game Addiction?

 According to the World Health Organisation (WHO), Internet Gaming Disorder (IGD) is defined as a pattern of gaming behaviour characterised by impaired control over gaming, and increasing priority given to gaming over other activities.
 Such behaviour ends up taking precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.

 Gamers exist on a spectrum, from recreational – to at risk – to problematic – to gaming addiction.
 It is estimated that amongst the billions of gamers, only 3-4 % have an addiction issue.
 Most gamers who seek treatment fall within the at risk or problematic band.
+The key difference between a recreational gamer and a problematic gamer lies in the extent of compulsivity of gaming, obsession when not gaming, disengagement from other aspects of life and changes in behaviour.

 The prevalence of hyper-stimulating environments (loud noises, vivid colours, etc) in video games provide rapid dopamine overload.
 Dopamine is a neurotransmitter that signals the anticipation of pleasure, conditioning the brain to actively seek out and repeat the activity.
 Over time, this creates an increasingly entrenched autonomic pattern of behaviour.